 Deaf people are barred from being Airline Pilots TSA Officers Truck drivers in the Military Lifeguards* Firefighters* Railroad Engineers FBI Special Agents IRS Investigators in the Coast Guard Law Enforcement* NPS Rangers NASA Aviators (flight) Correctional Employees some Doctors Fish and Wildlife Agents

-Wanted: Deaf truck drivers!
+Wanted: Transportation Security Officer!
 Help us make this a reality!

-Priscilla Brackenridge talks about her experiences as a Deaf truck driver and the problems with hearing waivers.
+Brandon Dopf talks about his experiences as a Surveillance System Administrator and the problems with hearing waivers.